adityamulik/Social-Website/README.md

 ### Content Sharing on the website:
 * Allow users to bookmark and share images that they find on other websites to share on our site.
+* AJAX function to dynamically update like/dislike of images without page refresh.
+* JavaScript Bookmarklet function used to detect jpg/jpeg images and using the bookmark to download it to the application.
+* Pagination for upto 8 images per page and on scroll, javascript function to show more images.

 ## Author:
 **Aditya Mulik**